 • Lamb & Brown Rice (min 11.8% crude protein)

-• Fresh Beef with Sweet Potatoes (grain-free, min 9% crude protein)
+• Fresh Beef with Sweet Potatoes (grain-free, min 9% protein)

-• Fresh Chicken with Carrots (min 10% crude protein)
+• Fresh Chicken with Carrots (min 8% protein)

-• Fresh Lamb with Cranberries (min 10% crude protein)
+• Fresh Lamb with Cranberries (min 9% protein)

-• Fresh Turkey with Blueberries (min 11% crude protein)
+• Fresh Turkey with Blueberries (min 10% protein)

-• Baked Beef with Sweet Potatoes (min 23% crude protein)
+• Baked Beef with Sweet Potatoes (min 23% protein)

-• Baked Chicken with Carrots (min 24% crude protein)
+• Baked Chicken with Carrots (min 24% protein)

 Both of these brands offer treats that you can add to your plan.
-Spot & Tango offers 3 different treat recipes (sweet potato, chicken breast, bison kidney) with minimal ingredients.
+Spot & Tango offers 6 different treat recipes (turkey, cheese, chicken, bison, sweet potato, and beef) with minimal ingredients.
 Unlike Ollie, however, it doesn’t offer any nutritional supplements.
-Spot and Tango offers three types of extras

 Ollie has a slightly better variety of extras.
-While it only offers 2 flavors of jerky treats (Chicken and Apple, Beef and Sweet Potato), it also has 3 all-natural supplements designed to keep your dog happy and healthy: a calming formula, a formula for hips and joints, and a probiotic formula.
-Ollie's selection of treats and supplements
+The menu includes 3 flavors of jerky treats (Chicken and Apple, Beef and Sweet Potato, and Salmon and Coconut), dental chews, and 4 supplements designed to keep your dog happy and healthy (a calming formula, a formula for hips and joints, skin & coat formula, and a probiotic formula).

 Both Ollie and Spot & Tango are subscription-based services that make it easy to place your first order and make changes as time goes by.
 However, Ollie makes it easier to create profiles for several dogs from your online account, while you’ll have to call Spot & Tango’s customer service to add a second pet.